CaptainDario/real-time-street-sign-detection-flutter-app/README.md

 1. Clone this repo `git clone https://github.com/CaptainDario/street_sign_detection_app`
 2. Change in its directory `cd street_sign_detection_app`
 3. Run `flutter pub get` in this app's directory
+4. Copy all `.tflite` files from the release you want to use to the `assets`-directory of this project

 Now you should be able to run the app: